-The most interesting behavior takes place around the superfluid-solid quantum phase transition at $N/N_{\rm s}=2$.
-Figure \ref{fig3} provides a more detailed look at the transition between the insulating crystal and the supersolid phase close to $R_{\rm c}^2\rho U\approx28$ ($U=31$).
-Starting from the insulating solid with doubly occupied lattice sites, we successively remove a small number of particles from randomly chosen sites and monitor the superfluid fraction of the resulting new groundstate obtained from our PIMC simulations.
+{\bf Defect delocalization.} The most interesting behavior takes place around the superfluid-solid quantum phase transition at $N/N_{\rm s}=2$.
+Figure \ref{fig4} provides a more detailed look at the transition between the insulating crystal and the supersolid phase, that is, for $U=31$ and $N/N_{\rm s}\approx2$.
+Starting from the insulating solid with doubly occupied lattice sites, we successively remove a small number of particles from randomly chosen sites and monitor the superfluid fraction of the resulting new ground state obtained from our simulations.
 Removing a small number of particles does not cause structural changes of the ground state but rather creates a small fraction $f_{\rm def}=(2N_{\rm s}-N)/N_{\rm s}$ of zero-point crystal defects in the form of singly occupied sites.
-An analysis of our PIMC configurations shows that defects do not cluster and instead delocalise, as illustrated in the inset of Fig.\ref{fig3}.
+An analysis of the Monte Carlo configurations shows that defects do not cluster and instead delocalize, as illustrated in Fig.\ref{fig4}b.
+This is also confirmed by the vacancy-vacancy pair correlation function, shown in Fig.\ref{fig4}c.
+For $r\gtrsim a_0$ it closely resembles the $g_2(r)$ of the underlying solid, as expected for a very dilute gas of repulsive bosons.
 Indeed, we find a finite superfluid fraction even for small defect concentrations, which increases linearly with $f_{\rm def}$.
-We have checked that this behaviour is pertinent to the groundstate and not to a metastable configuration by running simulations with different initial conditions, including clustered defects.
-This behaviour is thus consistent with defect-induced supersolidity according to the ALC scenario, and constitutes the central result of this work.
+We have verified that this finding is pertinent to the ground state and not to a metastable configuration by performing simulations with different initial conditions, including clustered defects.
+The observed behavior is, thus, consistent with defect-induced supersolidity according to the ALC scenario, and constitutes the central result of this work.